Dental Implants in San Diego, CA

 Alternative tooth replacement options, such as dentures or bridges, only sit inside of the mouth and do not fuse to the jaw bone underneath.
 Because of this, they do not prevent the jaw bone from weakening over time.
 Dental implants are designed to replicate the appearance and health benefits of a natural tooth, including providing necessary stimulation to the jaw.
 Your implant is secured in this way and will not be removed during eating, brushing, or throughout the day like removable oral appliances.

-We use 3D intraoral scanners to create digital impressions of your teeth.
+At The Oral Surgery & Dental Implant Specialists of San Diego we use 3D intraoral scanners to create digital impressions of your teeth.
 This eliminates the need for traditional molds and allows your surgeon to virtually create the entire treatment plan.

 Dental Implant Surgery in San Diego, CA